Wilhelm Boger

 Wilhelm Friedrich Boger (19 December 1906 – 3 April 1977), known as "The Tiger of Auschwitz", was a German police commissioner and concentration camp overseer.
-He gained infamy for the atrocities he committed at Auschwitz, including torturing prisoners using a device known as the "Boger swing".
+He gained infamy for the atrocities he committed at Auschwitz, including torturing prisoners using a device known as the Boger swing.

 Early life

 Born in Zuffenhausen near Stuttgart, Germany, as the son of a merchant, Boger joined the HJ (Hitler youth) in his teens.
 After finishing high school ("Mittlere Reife") in 1922, he learned the trade of his father over the next 3 years and in 1925 took an office job in Stuttgart at the "Deutsch-Nationalen Handlungsgehilfenverband".
 He entered the Artamanen-Bund, a völkisch agrarian movement, and joined the Nazi Party in 1929.
 He was a member of the general SS beginning in 1930.
-After losing his job in 1932, he was admitted to the Auxiliary Police at Friedrichshafen, and in July 1933, to the political police ("Bereitschaftspolizei") in Stuttgart.
+After losing his job in 1932, he was admitted to the Auxiliary Police at Friedrichshafen, and in July 1933, to the political police ("Politische Polizei im Volksstaat Württemberg", since December 1933 part of the Gestapo) in Stuttgart.
 From 1936 to 37 he attended the police training school.
-He was appointed Police Commissioner ("Kriminalsekretär") after passing the police force examination in 1937, even though he had been taken into custody in 1936 for mistreating a prisoner during an interrogation.
+He was appointed Police Commissioner ("Kriminalkommissar") after passing the police force examination in 1937, even though he had been taken into custody in 1936 for mistreating a prisoner during an interrogation.